Things to Do in Niagara-on-the-Lake That Locals Love

 Every visit for me starts with a walk down Queen Street.
 It’s the heart of Niagara-on-the-Lake’s historic Old Town, and even though I’ve walked it dozens of times, I still find new corners to admire.

-The storefronts are charming without being overly polished, and the independent shops are perfect for a slow browse.
+The storefronts are charming with their window displays and flower boxes out front, and the independent shops are perfect for a slow browse.

 I always stop at the Apothecary Museum, even if just for a peek, and I’ve spent many quiet moments on the benches near the Prince of Wales Hotel watching horse-drawn carriages go by.